soft2help/php-wrapper/README.md

 ## Introduction

-Php Wrapper is a streamlined PHP development tool  designed to simplify the process of launching a PHP web server using builtin.
+Php Wrapper is a streamlined PHP development tool designed to simplify the process of launching a PHP web server using the built-in server.

-This fork enhances the original ezphp by adding a wrapper that facilitates quick setup and execution of a PHP server for development purposes.

-This ensures a faster and more efficient workflow for developers working on PHP projects.
+This fork enhances the original ezphp by adding a wrapper that facilitates quick setup and execution of a PHP server for development purposes, ensuring a faster and more efficient workflow for developers working on PHP projects.

-Php-Wrapper gives you a personal PHP webserver for development.
+Php-Wrapper provides you with a personal PHP web server for development.

-The goal of the project is to provide a single **.exe** file that will get you a ready to use PHP development environment.
+The goal of the project is to provide a single .exe file that will give you a ready-to-use PHP development environment.

-Php wrapper will install php-8.3.9 downloaded from <https://windows.php.net/downloads/releases/php-8.3.9-Win32-vs16-x64.zip>
+Php Wrapper will install PHP-8.3.9 downloaded from <https://windows.php.net/downloads/releases/php-8.3.9-Win32-vs16-x64.zip>.

 ## Features